The Connection between Dusty Star-Forming Galaxies and the First Massive Quenched Galaxies: Discussion

-Although the redshift ranges of peak emission are similar, this does not imply that MQ progenitors become DSFGs only at the time of $S_{870,\mathrm{max}}$.
+The model from \citet{yo25a} predicts that approximately $86\%$, $96\%$, and $91\%$ of MQs at $z = 2$, 3, and 4, respectively, exceeded a flux density of $1\,\mathrm{mJy}$ in the $870\,\mu$m band at some point in their past ($S_{870,\mathrm{max}}$; see Figure~\ref{fig:S870-dist}), indicating a strong link between DSFGs and MQs at high redshift.
+However, only a small fraction ever reached $S_{870} \geq 3\,\mathrm{mJy}$ (around $7\%$, $9\%$, and $5\%$ of MQs at $z = 2$, 3, and 4, respectively), suggesting that while most MQs were once DSFGs, more extreme DSFGs have a higher probability of quenching earlier and becoming MQs at $z > 2$.
+This is broadly consistent with the findings of \citet{valentino20}, who also examined this connection using \texttt{IllustrisTNG}.
+However, our model indicates a stronger relationship, with nearly all MQs at high redshift reaching at least $1\,\mathrm{mJy}$.
+This discrepancy may arise because the \texttt{IllustrisTNG} model underestimates submillimetre number counts \citep[see][]{chris21}.\\ We derive and analyse the redshift distribution at which MQs reach their maximum submillimetre emission (Figure~\ref{fig:S870-dist}, bottom panels).
+For MQs selected at $z = 2$, the peak submillimetre flux density occurs at $z(S_{870,\mathrm{max}}) = 2.9-4.0$ ($16^{\rm{th}}-84^{\rm{th}}$ percentile), with a median of $z = 3.2$.
+Similarly, for MQs selected at $z = 3$, the distribution spans $z = 4.0-5.0$, peaking at $z = 4.3$, while MQs at $z = 4$ show $z(S_{870,\mathrm{max}}) = 5.0-5.9$ and a median of $z = 5.5$.
+This trend is expected, as some MQs at a given redshift could have quenched earlier, and there is less cosmic time before higher-redshift snapshots; indeed, we find that MQs exhibit similar quenching timescales after reaching their submillimetre peak (Figure~\ref{fig:DeltaTime}).\\ Although the redshift ranges of peak emission are similar, this does not imply that MQ progenitors become DSFGs only at the time of $S_{870,\mathrm{max}}$.
 As shown in Figure~\ref{fig:S870-track_MQs}, the submillimetre flux density of an individual galaxy increases gradually with decreasing redshift towards its peak.
 In Figure~\ref{fig:Fraction-S870-z}, we quantify the fraction of MQ progenitors that exceed a given $S_{870}$ threshold as a function of redshift.
 We find that $50\%$, $66\%$, and $67\%$ of MQs selected at $z = 2$, 3, and 4, respectively, surpass $S_{870} = 1\,\mathrm{mJy}$ at $z \sim 3.4$, 4.3, and 5.5.
 Based on these values, we select the full DSFG population at these corresponding redshifts.\\ We find that a large fraction of DSFGs at $z \gtrsim 3$ do not evolve into MQs by $z \gtrsim 2$.
 In Figure~\ref{fig:Fraction-SMG-Q}, we quantify the fraction of DSFGs selected at $z = 3.4$, $4.3$, and $5.5$ that subsequently evolve into massive and quiescent systems by a given redshift.
 While the typical MQ progenitors reach $S_{870} \sim 1-3\,\mathrm{mJy}$, less than $10\%$ of the total faint DSFG population ($S_{870} \lesssim 3\,\mathrm{mJy}$) quench by the selected epochs.
 This result implies that the majority of DSFGs do not follow the same evolutionary pathway as MQ progenitors (see Section~\ref{sec:disc-phys}).\\ Further evidence supporting the DSFG–MQ connection is presented in Figure~\ref{fig:S870-smass}, which shows the relationship between the stellar mass of MQs and their historical maximum $S_{870}$ flux density.
-The clear, nearly redshift-independent correlation between stellar mass (an {\it observed-day} property) and $S_{870,\mathrm{max}}$ (a proxy for past star formation) implies that the most massive MQs were also the brightest in the submillimetre regime.
+The clear, nearly redshift-independent correlation between stellar mass (an observed-day property) and $S_{870,\mathrm{max}}$ (a proxy for past star formation) implies that the most massive MQs were also the brightest in the submillimetre regime.
 This suggests that extreme DSFGs ($S_{870} \gtrsim 5\,\mathrm{mJy}$) may indeed be the progenitors of the most massive ($M_\star \gtrsim 10^{11}\,\rm{M_\odot}$) quiescent galaxies at high-redshift.
 This relation may reflect the early evolution of massive systems, as the overall DSFG population follows the $M_{\star}$–SFR main sequence (see Figure \ref{fig:SFR-Mstar}).
 In this framework, higher stellar masses correspond to higher SFRs, which lead to enhanced dust production (from supernovae) and consequently to higher $S_{870}$ flux densities.